jmarcellusc/jmarcellusc/README.md

 ### <mark>Ongoing Projects</mark>
 #### <ins>In-Progress</ins>
+   - **Numerous Web Applications** -  I've created numerous web applications, all with specific tasks in data processing, image extraction, image analysis, and started the foundation of the Geologic Mapping and Minerals Map.
+All these are found here: [Link](https://www.jmarcelphotography.com/geologygeospatial).
+Note that ~30% are not being publically shared due to their on-going improvements.
   - **Advance PDF Utility** - Completed - A fully functional and essential program that executes multiple PDF-related functions, Information will be updated in a later time.
 [Data Extraction Toolkits](#data-extraction)
   - **Web Apps** - Added a series of web applications, several for accessibility requirements and some for connection testing to ArcGIS Pro (these applications are store in SquareSpace).
     - **Color Palette Architect** - Visual color palette generator with various export options. - [Link](https://www.jmarcelphotography.com/color-palette-architect)